nilesOien/sunpyDownloadTestAIA/README.md

 location.

-Assuming you use uv, use the installSunpy.sh script to install the required paython packages.
+Assuming you use uv, use the installSunpy.sh script to install the required Python packages.
 You can then run the tests by running runTest.sh in cron (there are comments in that script that may be helpful).